ni/systemlink-operations-handbook/handbook/network-security/network-security.md

     - Refer to [TLS for Remote MongoDB Instances](#tls-for-remote-mongodb-instances) for details on enabling TLS communication.

 - **File Ingestion Service Storage**
-    - The File Ingestion Services (FIS) can be configured to store files on either Network Attached Storage (NAS) or AWS S3.
+    - The SystemLink file service can be configured to store files on either Network Attached Storage (NAS) or AWS S3.
     - NAS uses the SMB protocol.
         - The SMB protocol can be configured to use AES encryption.
 Refer to [SMB security enhancements](https://docs.microsoft.com/en-us/windows-server/storage/file-server/smb-security) for details and steps to secure this transport.
     - AWS S3 uses HTTPS.